kalman17/anycam-extension/README.md

     --datasets sintel,tumrgbd,kitti --models mcvo:runs/mcvo/checkpoints/epoch_0006.pt
 ```

+**Limitations**

-**Known limitations, stated plainly.** Intrinsics from the distilled head are teacher-level in-domain but weak on narrow-FOV driving crops (KITTI 42 %).
-Translation direction on small-baseline indoor video is near chance; four interventions (longer context, teacher distillation, an epipolar/Sampson loss, motion-rich extra data) did not move it and it is treated as structural to flow-reprojection self-supervision when parallax is tiny.
-Trajectory-level accuracy trails AnyCam's long-context inference (0.18 vs 0.10 Sintel ATE) because short-window errors accumulate.
-History of every number on this page, including corrections: [CHANGELOG.md](CHANGELOG.md).
+- Intrinsics from the distilled head are teacher-level in-domain and weak on narrow-FOV driving crops (KITTI 42 %).
+- Translation direction on small-baseline indoor video is near chance.
+Longer context, teacher distillation, an epipolar/Sampson loss and motion-rich extra data did not change it; it is treated as structural to flow-reprojection self-supervision when parallax is tiny.
+- Trajectory-level accuracy trails AnyCam's long-context inference (0.18 vs 0.10 Sintel ATE) because short-window errors accumulate.
+- Every number on this page, with its corrections, is dated in [CHANGELOG.md](CHANGELOG.md).

 ---